pongrut/RoboND-Home-Service-Robot/writeup.md

 - local_costmap − used for local planning and obstacle avoidance from everything that can be known from the current position with the sensors right now.
 E.g., walking people and other moving objects, as well as every wall, etc., that can be seen.
 It utilizes only the Obstacle and Inflation layers.
 It uses the "Rolling Window," meaning that it will remain centered around the robot as it moves to represent only the local surroundings.

 #### Planners
-2 planners are used in **move_base** nodethat cooperate to accomplish navigation goals:
+2 planners are used in **move_base** node that cooperate to accomplish navigation goals:
 [move_base_params.yaml](https://github.com/pongrut/RoboND-Home-Service-Robot/blob/main/src/jetbot/config/move_base_params.yaml)
 - Global Planner − operates on the global_costmap.
 Upon receiving a navigation goal, finds a safe path from the robot's current position to the goal position.
 Jetbot configuration uses the implementation from the global_planner package, which utilizes Dijkstra's algorithm. [global_planner_params.yaml](https://github.com/pongrut/RoboND-Home-Service-Robot/blob/main/src/jetbot/config/global_planner_params.yaml)
 - Local Planner − operates on the local_costmap.
 Given a path to follow and the costmap, it produces velocity commands to send to the robot.
 We use the implementation from the base_local_planner package, which uses the Dynamic Window Approach (DWA). [dwa_local_planner_params.yaml](https://github.com/pongrut/RoboND-Home-Service-Robot/blob/main/src/jetbot/config/dwa_local_planner_params.yaml)